Oral Cancer Treatment in Hyderabad — Expert Oncology Care Across 8 Locations

 Warning Signs — When to See a Specialist Immediately

-Oral cancer is one of the few cancers where self-examination can genuinely save lives.
+Oral cancer is one of the few cancers where self-examination can genuinely save lives — you can watch a Mayo Clinic specialist explain the signs and risk factors of oral cancer.
 The following warning signs require urgent specialist evaluation — ideally within 2 weeks:

 Oral submucous fibrosis (OSMF) — a precancerous condition from areca nut and gutka use causing progressive mouth stiffening and restricted opening — carries a 7–13% lifetime risk of malignant transformation and must be managed by an oncologist, not just a dentist.